Eating your own dog food

 Only then do we know what things we're good at, and those we can rely on others for.
 However we are constantly urged to simply abdicate responsibility and hand over the keys of our kingdom to someone else.

-A negative, harmful side of the security industry is over-prescriptive and over-involved.
-Selling insecurity is therefore the cheap move.
-Luring people into a state of not thinking disempowers them and it destroys the industry from under our feet.
+But for the industry itself, it is extremely harmful where it is over-prescriptive and gets over-involved.
+Selling insecurity seems an obvious the cheap move.
+However, luring people into a state of not thinking disempowers them and that destroys the industry from under our feet.
 Without understanding there is no meaningful demand.
 The only sales pitch left is fear and coercion.

-Is just clicking on an "OK" button instead of dismissing the whole site often your way forward, and out of 'intellectual stress'?
+Is just clicking on an "OK" button instead of dismissing the whole site often your way forward.
+Do you opt out of 'intellectual stress' by simply not reading "terms and conditions"?
 Do you use an "AI" to write a personal letter or report even though it feels like cheating to you?
 You won't have to look far to see that modern digital life is a constant struggle with temptation.

-In a world of machines hostile to your security, plenty of practical security comes from having stamina and integrity as well as skill in balancing self-care with trust.
+In a world of machines and companies hostile to your security, plenty of practical security comes from having stamina and integrity as well as skill in balancing self-care with trust.
 That's a life-stance where you have to find the sweet spot in your own heart, not by listening to others.
 If you know even a few basic principles of cyber safety you'll start to see how they help.
-But it all starts with eating your own dogfood - making the machine do what you want, what you said you'd like it to do, and making it stick to that.
+But one of the most powerful tools is determination, it all starts with eating your own dogfood - making the machine do what you want, what you said you'd like it to do, and making it stick to that.
 Its a thing we call programming.
 Oh, and debugging, that's eating your own dogfood.